 Base training has many important benefits.
-It increases:

 - The endurance of your cycling muscles by increasing both the size and the number of mitochondria.
 The mitochondria are subcellular structures in the muscles where aerobic energy is produced.
 These increases in mitochondria are the result of the number of contractions of the muscles, not the intensity of the contractions.
 This is why (relatively) high volume and low intensity riding is so important.